This review of “Summer of Soul” was first published at the film’s premiere at the 2021 Sundance Film Festival.

 Is Questlove’s “Summer of Soul” a concert film with sequences that put the music in the context of race relations in the late ’60s, or is it an examination of a crucial time in American history that has one hell of a soundtrack?

 It’s both, and it’s neither.
 The feature directorial debut of Ahmir Thompson, who goes by the name of Questlove in his position as leader of the band the Roots, is a documentary in which politics and music are inextricably linked, in which culture flows from the church to the street to the concert stage.

 You can come for the music and stay for the politics, or vice versa; either way, it’s a vibrant document of an inspiring event that never loses sight of what that event meant for a community, a city and a culture.

-But this is the COVID-era Sundance, which means that the opening-night music doc slot has become a largely virtual one.
-And if that means that “Summer of Soul” doesn’t get the kind of showcase it might deserve, well, that’s oddly appropriate — because the summer of ’69 footage that forms the bulk of this documentary didn’t get its due, either.
+While a virtual festival meant that “Summer of Soul” didn’t get the kind of showcase it might deserve, that’s oddly appropriate — because the summer of ’69 footage that forms the bulk of this documentary didn’t get its due, either.

 “Nobody ever heard of the Harlem Cultural Festival,” says one festival attendee early in this film.
 “Nobody would believe it.”

 In fact, the festival was six consecutive weekends of music that drew some 300,000 people to a Harlem park in the same summer that Woodstock got the hippies to flock to upstate New York.
 Where Woodstock received the feature-film treatment, the footage from the Harlem Cultural Festival — which was professionally shot using multiple cameras — sat on a shelf for 50 years, unaired until it was pulled out for this movie.
 (Hence the film’s full subtitle: “Summer of Soul ( … Or, When the Revolution Could Not Be Televised.”)